 One of the best reasons to visit Tallinn during the winter is their Christmas Market.
 Voted one of the best in Europe for years, you have to see it to believe it.
 Located in the Old Historic Square, complete with medieval buildings washed in pastel colours, this Christmas Market has it all.
 From mulled wine, delicious eats and fun gifts to take home.

 The best place to stay during the winter is in the Old Town at Hotel Telegraaf.
-Located on one of the main cobblestone streets and complete with a spa, pool, restaurant, and a bar.
-You can easily walk to most of the main attractions from this location, and the Christmas Market is a one minute walk away.
+Located on one of the main cobblestone streets and is complete with a spa, pool, restaurant, and bar.
+You can easily walk to most of the main attractions from this location, and the Christmas Market is a one-minute walk away.

 Some of the best tips for visiting are: